Introduction

 print(result)

-Every Query or Mutation in the Sauron GraphQL API is accessible in eye-of-sauron as a function.
+Every Query or Mutation in the Sauron GraphQL API is accessible in the helper packages as a function/method.
 You can read about all Queries, Mutations & Types in the Schema Reference.